jorroll/rschedule/docs/README.md

 ## Version 0.11 Docs

 A javascript library, written in typescript, for working with recurring dates.
 Rules can be imported / exported in [ICAL](https://tools.ietf.org/html/rfc5545) spec format, and Rule objects themselves adhere to the javascript iterator protocol.
+All objects in rSchedule are immutable.

 At this point, the library's core functionality is feature complete and the tests are passing.
 This being said, I'm still adjusting the library ahead of a 1.0 release as I dog food it in my own app.
 If you're looking for something more mature, check out [rrulejs](https://github.com/jakubroztocil/rrule).